Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Introduction

 In digital communications, a modulation technique is essentially a scheme of using \emph{analog pulses} or mathematically equivalent \emph{continuous-time functions} to synthesize transmit signal waveforms, where each pulse carries an information-bearing \emph{digital symbol} drawn from a signal constellation diagram\cite{Jacobs_pce}.
 In other words, a ``symbol” is represented by a continuous-time function, which usually is the product of a digital symbol and an analog pulse.
 At the receiver, demodulation is often performed first by receive filtering based on matched filters or correlators corresponding to these analog pulses.
 Then, the extracted signal components are fed into a channel equalizer to recover the transmitted digital symbols.
 To avoid interference among the symbols and consequently ease the channel equalization, it is expected that these analog pulses do not interfere with each other, if possible, even in the presence of channel dispersions.
 As a result, (bi)orthogonal pulses or functions, which prevent mutual interference upon obeying the (bi)orthogonality among themselves, lie at the \emph{very heart} of modulation techniques.

 Since the eigenfunctions of a linear system are orthogonal functions and excite simple scaled system outputs, using eigenfunctions as the pulses for signal transmission seems to be an ideal strategy.
 For LTI systems, the eigenfunctions are complex sinusoids with \emph{infinite} duration \cite{sigsyt}, while any practical pulse must have a \emph{finite} duration.
-Fortunately, complex sinusoids are \emph{periodic} functions, which implies that if we choose their frequencies appropriately, truncated complex sinusoids can still be orthogonal to each other and exhibit a \emph{scalar} system \ac{io} relation.
+Fortunately, complex sinusoids are \emph{periodic} functions, which implies that if we appropriately choose their frequencies, truncated complex sinusoids can still be orthogonal to each other and exhibit a \emph{scalar} system \ac{io} relation.
 The corresponding modulation scheme conceived for LTI channels is the popular \ac{tf} domain \ac{mc} modulation, typically, the \ac{ofdm}\cite{fwc,ofdm,tff,mct}\footnote{MC modulation is a general term, while the OFDM is a special form of MC modulation\cite{ofdm}.}, which has been widely adopted in wireless standards, such as the Wi-Fi\cite{80211a,80211ac}, \ac{4g}\cite{4Gbook}, \ac{5g}\cite{5Gbook}, and so on.

-In OFDM, to achieve eigenfunction-based transmission, the transmit pulses are exactly complex sinusoids termed as \emph{subcarriers} and truncated by a common \ac{td} window function named as \emph{prototype pulse}\cite{tff}.
+In OFDM, to achieve eigenfunction-based transmission, the transmit pulses are chosen as complex sinusoids, also known as \emph{subcarriers} or \emph{tones}, and then truncated by a common \ac{td} window function called \emph{prototype pulse}\cite{tff}.
 Therefore, a popular way of thinking about the transmit pulses in the MC modulation schemes is to treat them as TF-shifted prototype pulses along a TF grid.
-In fact, MC modulation can be defined by its prototype pulse and TF grid parameterized by a specific frequency resolution (subcarrier spacing) $\mathcal F$ and a specific time resolution (symbol interval) $\mathcal T$, where the minimum ``distance" among these pulses may be quantified by the \ac{jtfr} given as $\mathcal R= \mathcal T \mathcal F$.
+In fact, MC modulation can be defined by its prototype pulse and TF grid parameterized by a specific frequency resolution (subcarrier spacing) $\Delta F$ and a specific time resolution (symbol interval) $\Delta T$, where the \ac{jtfr} is given as $\Delta R= \Delta T \Delta F$.